topherzee/familyfun/README.md

 - One player is the "Imposter", they try to kill as many other players without being detected.

 - Use arrow keys to move.
+- Use SPACEBAR to pickup and throw blocks.

 - Imposter can use the 'k' key to kill.
 (Killed player shows state after 3 seconds.)
 - Use the 'r' key to reset the game and choose a new Imposter.
+- Use the 't' key to delete all players on firebase.

 ## Next steps